zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 The new service is now available.
 Check it on the Nagios web console, at: http://myhost/nagios3/.
 Nagios checks its services every 1O minutes, so be patient.

+A services configuration template you could copy-paste to the main file is deliver with plugin in the /templates/conf.d directory.

 ## 4. Setting Zend Server Nagios Plugin Thresholds ##